c-he/perm/README.md

 ## Datasets

-### USC-HairSalon
+### Hair20k

-The original USC-HairSalon can be downloaded from [Liwen's website](https://huliwenkidkid.github.io/liwenhu.github.io/).
-We first augment these data using the style mixing algorithm described in [HairNet](https://github.com/papagina/HairNet_DataSetGeneration) to enlarge the dataset size to ~10k hairstyles, which can be downloaded from this [GoogleDrive link](https://drive.google.com/drive/folders/1_fGCanBKve4npycWXQSnU9nolqh1ygbs?usp=sharing).
-Please download these two datasets to `data/usc-hair` and `data/usc-hair-mix`, or create symbolic links under the `data` directory.
+We name our training set Hair20k, an augmented version of [USC-HairSalon](https://huliwenkidkid.github.io/liwenhu.github.io/) that contains ~20k hairstyles.
+More information can be found on this [dataset page](https://zhouyisjtu.github.io/project_hair/hair20k.html).
+Please download the data aligned with the AVATAR NEO head to `data/usc-hair` and `data/usc-hair-mix`, or create symbolic links under the `data` directory.

 ### Data processing

-Before generating necessary data for perm, **we first register all data to [data/head.obj](data/head.obj) and preprocess them to make sure each strand has 100 sample points**.

-In the next step, run the following script:
+To generate necessary data for perm, run the following script:
 ```bash
 bash scripts/process-usc-hair.sh
 ```